 The Eiffel Tower Experience is basically a ride up to the Viewing Deck at the Replica Eiffel tower Situated at the Paris Hotel and Casino on the Las Vegas Strip.
 The Viewing Deck is an open-air Deck very centrally located on the Las Vegas Strip.
 It boasts panoramic views of the City and directly overlooks the Bellagio Fountains.

 The Observation Deck sits at 460ft and the tower itself is 540ft, This is half the height of the original tower in Paris.
 It is not like Vegas to be modest and indeed the original plans were for a full-scale tower over 1000ft tall.
-Unfortunately being a little over 1 mile from Mcarrans Nearest runway meant plans had to be dialed back, which is a heck of a shame as a full-size tower would be mightily impressive right in the middle of Vegas.
+Unfortunately being a little over 1 mile from Mcarrans nearest runway meant plans had to be dialed back, which is a heck of a shame as a full-size tower would be mightily impressive right in the middle of Vegas.

-It is still a great sight and adds real flair to the strip especially at night when the 30-minute Light shows light up the tower in all its glory.
+It is still a great sight and adds real flair to the strip, especially at night when the 30-minute Light shows light up the tower in all its glory.

 First off is the Height.
 The Tower gets some real stick as it’s only a miniature replica.
 Less than half the size of the original, this tiny tacky replica is not worth the time you would waste going up there!

 You can’t see anything.
-The Upper Deck is surrounded by Wire Mesh and you can’t see out or take any decent photo’s
+The Upper Deck is surrounded by Wire Mesh and you can’t see out or take any decent photos

 The view is rubbish.
 The Tiny Tower is surrounded by taller buildings and this severely restricts the view.
 If it were taller maybe it would be ok but you just don’t have the height to see over the nearby buildings.

 Urghhh things are not looking good for the deck!
 Probably best end this here and move on, right?
-Yeah well not quite, most of the above is true, hence why these myths perpetuate, but they are not the whole story!
+Yeah, well not quite, most of the above is true, hence why these myths perpetuate, but they are not the whole story!

-Let’s bust the height myth, Yes it’s half the size, we all know this, but really this does not make it small. it is the 13th largest structure in Las Vegas, and towers above the strip.
+Let’s bust the height myth, Yes it’s half the size, we all know this, but really this does not make it small.
+It is the 13th largest structure in Las Vegas, and towers above the strip.
 And while from the ground it does look a little mini, this is due to the fact most things in Vegas are pretty huge.
 Trust us, no one goes to the top and thinks hmm… if only I were another 500ft higher!

 It may be partially true some of the buildings are taller than the tower, and others nearby obstruct the view.
 But, and it is a BIG but, the buildings obstructing the view ARE the view!
 These are what you have come up here to look at!
 If they were not there all there would be is a sea of parking lots and cheap strip malls!
-It is quite simply drivel made up for clicks.
+It is quite simply a load of old drivel made up for clicks.
 We could continue to describe the view, but frankly, pictures will do a better job!